 A matriculation fee of one dollar is charged each student, which must be paid on matriculating at the beginning of the school year.
-This fee is to provide for the expenses incurred in necessary clerical work in connection with the matriculation, and the keeping of records of standings in the College student's-record book.
-This fee is also used in helping to maintain the school library, which is a very necessary adjunct of the College because of the general information that can be obtained in connection with various studies.
+Fifty cents of this fee is used to provide for the expenses incurred in necessary clerical work in connection with the matriculation, and the keeping of records of standings in the College student's-record book.
+The remaining fifty cents of this fee is used in helping to maintain the school library, which is a very necessary adjunct of the College because of the general information that can be obtained in connection with various studies.